ADSmith-0/dot-files/README.md

 ## Other stuff to remember
 - [Setup git ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+  - Note: That the git remote origin has to be `ssh` for this to work, if you use http(s) it will not use SSH
 - Remember to change the email in the `.gitconfig`
 - Open tmux and run: `prefix + I` to install dependencies